outtathe/outtathe/README.md

-- 👋 Hi, I’m Alekdandr
+- 👋 Hi, I’m Aleksandr
 - An DWH/ML engineer from Russia
 - Bachelor’s Degree in Computer Science and Engineering from NUST MISIS
 - Use https://t.me/jocelyn_jostar to reach me out